Exaggeration in top economic journals and across strategies

 To do so, I first run a naive analysis: I explore whether the design of each study would enable to retrieve the true effect if it was twice smaller that the one found in the study.

 There is no a priori reason to believe that the magnitude of the true effect of a specific study would be half of that of the estimate and not the estimate obtained.
 I am not claiming that these would be the true effect.
-Rather, I wonder what would be the power and exaggeration under this reasonable assumption, Ioannidis et al. (2017) finding a typical exaggeration of two in the economics literature.
+Rather, I wonder what would be the power and exaggeration under this reasonable assumption, Ioannidis, Stanley, and Doucouliagos (2017) finding a typical exaggeration of two in the economics literature.
 This approach is also to some extent conservative: hypothesized effect sizes based on exaggerated estimates will be too large and will thus minimize exaggeration.

 Note that Gelman and Carlin (2014), the seminal article on exaggeration, warns against using estimates from the study as true effects since they might be exaggerated.
 It instead recommends using estimate from other studies or meta analyses.
-Since meta-analyses estimates are not readily available for the studies in Brodeur et al. (2020), I however run an analysis where hypothetical true effects are based on the published estimates.
-Even though the approach can be discussed, it allows quickly analyzing a very broad literature, in particular comparing the vulnerability of various studies.
+Since meta-analyses estimates are not readily available for the studies in Brodeur, Cook, and Heyes (2020), I however run an analysis where hypothetical true effects are based on the published estimates.
+Even though the approach can be discussed, it allows a quick analysis of a very broad literature, in particular comparing the vulnerability of various studies.

 Data

-To run the analysis, I first retrieve the Brodeur et al. (2020) data from OPENIPCSR and store it locally.
+To run the analysis, I first retrieve the Brodeur, Cook, and Heyes (2020) data from OPENIPCSR and store it locally.
 I load it and wrangle it.
 The authors fixed some of their data after the publication of the article (changes explained in the Changelog.txt file).
 I keep the most recent data.

 data_brodeur_raw <- read_dta(here("inputs", "brodeur_v2", "data", "MM Data.dta"))